 He also allowed me to work on him as his practitioner (Talk about intimidating) and assiduously encouraged me to work with others long before I felt ready.
 Whether it’s counseling, having a baby, running a race… if we wait until we feel or think we are ready (as opposed to being called from within) we’ll always be stuck in the starting gate endlessly preparing, wistfully watching others charge ahead-maybe to certain death or worse, profound embarrassment, but charging onward!
 And so, I forged ahead INTO the divine unknowing as my calling card as a practitioner (now, that was not comfortable) because I felt called.
 It’s still not comfortable after all these many years, classes, and clients but I consider access into the Divine Unknowing the greatest thing Michael imparted to me that enables me to do what I do.

 Of course, we all have equal access to Divine knowing but we may not all be mutually willing to walk, with trust and faith, through that bright, mysterious portal of Divine Unknowing.
 In my experience, it is simpler (not easier) than our ‘all knowing’ minds or egos tell us it is.
-I have found if I relinquish all pretense of knowing, sit long enough, in a still, surrendered place, and earnestly confess (often out loud) “I don’t know,” the answers will come if there is purposefulness to them.
+I have found if I relinquish all pretense of knowing, sit long enough, in a still, surrendered place, and earnestly confess (often out loud) the three magic words, “I don’t know,” the answers will come if there is purposefulness to them.
 I then sit in silence yet longer to double check my discernment about whether it’s the purest voice I hear, sense and which information is to be shared.
 In my experience, it is, unfortunately, not on demand and not one second before God’s timing.
 I’ve sat and started stupidly at many a client until that knowing came forward.
 My mind at this point is usually smart enough to not offer it’s helpful answers.
 The only time I am that patient, present and slow is when I am working.
 Languidly relaxing into the pool of Divine Unknowing opens us to the vast ocean of Divine Knowing which flows through every beating heart.